-PCCDS-LN.org is a website and collaboration space for interested parties to convene, discuss, and develop synergies to facilitate the Patient-Centered Clinical Decision Support Learning Network (PCCDS-LN).
+PCCDS-LN.org was a website and collaboration space for interested parties to convene, discuss, and develop synergies to facilitate the Patient-Centered Clinical Decision Support Learning Network (PCCDS-LN).

 What problem does the PCCDS-LN address?

 As valuable research findings are released, it remains a challenge to incorporate these findings into CDS effectively.
 This learning network was created to help address these challenges, to more effectively overcome barriers to implementing research findings in clinical care.

 What kinds of activities is the learning network going to be engaged in?